-MM9 26-27 DS3 A. Over the plan period the Council will seek to grow and develop the Milton Keynes local economy and capitalise on: • 1.
-The Borough's location half way between London and Birmingham as part of the single, knowledge-intensive cluster being developed in the Cambridge - Milton Keynes - Oxford corridor. • 2.
+MM9 26-27 DS3 A. Over the plan period the Council will seek to grow and develop the Milton Keynes local economy and capitalise on: To improve consistency with paragraphs 17 and • 1.
+The Borough's location half way between London and Birmingham as part of the single, knowledge-intensive cluster being developed in the Cambridge - Milton Keynes - Oxford corridor.
+21 of the Framework • 2.
 Good and improving communications including superfast Broadband provision.
 B. The strategy for supporting the economic needs of the Borough will be delivered by: 3.
-The allocation of new employment land at South Caldecotte and Milton Keynes East appropriate locations to provide a flexible supply of sites to cater for future employment needs C. In addition the Council will: A) 1.
-Encourage training and skills development at all levels to enable local residents to access the job opportunities generated by employers B) 2.
+The allocation of new employment land at South Caldecotte and Milton Keynes East appropriate locations to provide a flexible supply of sites to cater for future employment needs In its response to the Inspector's preliminary letter (INS1a) MKC C. In addition the Council will: agreed policy would be more effective if A) 1.
+Encourage training and skills development at all levels to enable local residents to access the job opportunities generated by employers modified to refer to South Caldecotte and B) 2.
 Attract new businesses, encourage business start-ups and assist businesses to grow.
 C) 3.
 Support the land-use needs of further and higher education.
-D) 4.
-Promote the provision of extended and enhanced further and higher education to provide lifelong learning and skills at all levels and support the allocation of land for a new central campus.
+MKE.
+Devels and support the allocation of extended and enhanced further and higher education to provide lifelong learning and skills at all levels and support the allocation of land for a new central campus.
 E) 5.
 Develop Central Milton Keynes (CMK) to become the primary focus for knowledge-based businesses within the Borough.
 To intensify and densify development in the city centre, the Council will seek to increase the amount of high quality office floorspace and the number of businesses.
 F) 6.
 Encourage the redevelopment of existing office developments which are no longer 'fit for purpose' and their replacement by office developments which provide a greater amount of floorspace than the buildings they replace.
-G) 7.
+G)7.
 Develop the area between the West Coast main railway line and V7 Saxon Street, H5 Portway and H6 Childs Way as a Central Business District (CBD) with major mixed use office led development with active ground floor uses focused around Milton Keynes Central Railway station.
 H) 8.
 Facilitate the development of CMK as a business centre and encourage alternative means of transport other than the car, to promote walking, cycling and public transport systems, which will be developed and prioritised to ensure safe and convenient travel to and from the city centre.
 1) 9.
 Support good public transport to enable access to other main employment areas.
 10. Encourage the growth and expansion of existing employment uses where it does not conflict with other policies in the plan" Add a new sentence to policy DS3 so it contains a sentence detailing the potential amount of employment land within the Borough available to be developed.
 The amount of employment land available to be developed within the Borough is detailed in table 6.1.
+Additional wording to policy is so it contains a target for the provision of employment land within the Borough.